shotnothing/claudsor/README.md

 ## Quickstart

 **Known Issues**
 - Sometimes Cursor returns `Provider Error` if you don't use it for a while.
 Workaround is to restart the app, and put in the new OpenAI Base Url.
+Will fix soon.
-Will investigate and fix soon.
+- `This model does not support assistant message prefill.` Will fix soon.

 ### Usage